Home / Speed Camera Types / Variable Speed Cameras

 Points and Penalties

-The absolute minimum penalty for being caught speeding on the UK's roads increased 66.7% in July 2013 from £60 to £100 fine.
-A minimum of 3 penalty points will also be added to your licence.
+The absolute minimum penalty for being caught speeding on the UK's roads is a fine of £100.
+A minimum of 3 penalty points will also be added to your driving licence.

 However, depending on the road speed limit and your actual recorded speed in the speeding offence a court summons may be generated in place of the Notice of Intended Prosecution (NIP) through the post with the code SP10, SP20, SP30, SP40 or SP50.
-For more information click here.
+Read more about speeding fines.

 Where are variable speed camera used?